 Kraken uses asset codes in front of some pairs as a classification system.
 Asset codes starting with 'X' represent cryptocurrencies, though this is no longer followed for the newest coins.
 Asset codes starting with 'Z' represent fiat currencies.

 BTC is represented as XBT in this exchange.
-Therefore trading on this pair is entered as XXBT e.g. XXBT-USDT.
+Therefore trading on this pair is viewed as XXBT e.g. XXBT-USDT.
+However Hummingbot uses symbol conversion so it will be entered as

 This article shows the complete list assets and their corresponding asset codes.